Dan0sz/host-webfonts-locally/readme.txt

 = 3.4.0 =
 * Added 'Downloaded' indicator in 'Generate Stylesheet' tab.
 * Added 'Also optimize fonts for logged in users?' option.
-This means that Administrators and Editors will from now on only see the optimizations when this option is checked, or when they view the results in a private/incognito browser session.
+This means that all users with editor capabilities will (from now on) only view the optimizations when this option is checked, or when they view the frontend of the website in a private/incognito browser session.

 = 3.3.6 =
 * Modified preload feature to comply with Mozilla's regulations for the crossorigin attribute.